Why are Steel Scrap (Europe) Prices so high?

 What are the long-term drivers of Steel Scrap (Europe) prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - The shape of the futures curve - The net positions of speculators on the LME - EWMA-based technical analysis Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve (adjusted for the risk free rate and price volatility)
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends - EWMA-based technical analysis - The shape of the futures curve Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve - Short term price trends

 Will the price of Steel Scrap (Europe) go up?